SharePoint Online: Get All Features using PowerShell

 How to Get Site features in SharePoint Online?

-To get features in SharePoint Online, Go to Site Settings >> Click on “Site Features” to get web-scoped features.
-Similarly, You can click on “Site Collection Features” to get a list of site collection features.
+To access features in SharePoint Online, Go to Site Settings >> Click on “Site Features” to access web-scoped features.
+Similarly, click on “Site Collection Features” to access a list of site collection features.

 sharepoint online site collection features powershell